Learn something new every day

 One of the responsibilities of a doctor in this field is to treat a variety of conditions and complaints.
 Some of the medical conditions an internal medicine specialist treats are cardiovascular disorders, respiratory diseases and acute illnesses.
 Most internists also see patients with illness such as anemia, ulcers, and obesity.

-There are different services that an internal medicine specialist provides when seeing patients.
+There are different services that an internal medicine doctor provides when seeing patients.
 Services include diagnostic testing on organs, monitoring vital functions and performing physicals for school sports.
 Doctors also perform preventative measures ranging from vision and hearing tests to cancer screenings.
 Most specialists have additional options including weight loss consultations and administering travel vaccines.

 When a patient is hospitalized due to a chronic illness or emergency, the internal medicine specialist will attend to the patient at the hospital.
 The doctor will update the patient’s medical records and order necessary tests and treatment.
 If the patient has been under the care of another physician at the hospital, the internist will coordinate care with the other medical staff.